Estate Planning for Minor Children

-Serving Families and Individuals throughout Laurel, Maryland and the Baltimore-Washington Corridor
+Serving Families and Individuals throughout Prince George’s, Montgomery, Howard, and Anne Arundel Counties

 As with your own personal, health care and financial decisions, would you rather select the guardians (i.e., back-up parents) yourself, or let a probate judge make the selection without your input?
 Only through proper legal planning can you select the guardians.